HariniVS/LogicPillars/Readme.md

 ## 🧑‍🔬 Testing & Evaluation Strategy

-Since there two types of systems to be tested i.e. business logic and algorithm based processes and AI based processes.
+There are two types of systems to be tested i.e. business logic/algorithm based processes and AI based processes.

 ### Business logic & Algorithm Based Processes